There is a flood alert in effect. Please stay safe and follow the latest Flooding information and advice.

 There are over 35 stamping stations on or near the trail and some of the businesses involved have special offers or free gifts for passport holders.

-Passports are available at the National Trust at Brean Down, visitor centres in Burnham-on-Sea, Watchet, Dunster, Minehead and Porlock, and the Bridgwater Town Council offices.
+Passports are available at the National Trust at Brean Down, the visitor centres in Burnham-on-Sea, Watchet, Dunster, Minehead and Porlock, and the Bridgwater Town Council offices.

 Report a problem on the path